Dropkick Murphys: The Meanest of Times (2007–2011)

+Going Out in Style and Signed and Sealed in Blood (2011–2015)

 The band released their seventh studio album, Going Out in Style, on March 1, 2011.
-The album debuted at number 6 on the Billboard 200 – the highest position ever for a Dropkick Murphys album – and sold 43,259 copies in the U.S. in its first week.
-The album was produced by Ted Hutt, and features guest appearances by Bruce Springsteen, Fat Mike, Chris Cheney, and Lenny Clarke.
-The album's title track was released as the first single and the music video.
-A few weeks after the album's release, the band released the music video for the album's second single, "Memorial Day".

-An extensive tour followed the release of Going Out in Style which included the Shamrock-N-Roll Festival in September 2011.
+The album debuted at number 6 on the Billboard 200 – the highest position ever for a Dropkick Murphys album–and sold 43,259 copies in the U.S. in its first week.
+The album features guest appearances by Bruce Springsteen, Fat Mike, Chris Cheney, and Lenny Clarke.
+The album's title track was released as the first single and was followed by "Memorial Day" and "Sunday Hardcore Matinee" as singles.
+The band began an extensive tour to support the album which included the Shamrock-N-Roll Festival in September 2011.
 The opening bands on that tour included Chuck Ragan, the Mahones, the Parkington Sisters, various local acts and boxer Mickey Ward giving boxing demonstrations.
 The co-headlining act on the nine-date tour was Mike McColgan's Street Dogs.
 This was the first time the two bands would tour together other than appearances on festival lineups such as the Warped Tour.
-McColgan joined his former band onstage for the first time in thirteen years for performances of such songs as "Barroom Hero" and "Far Way Coast" from Do or Die.
+McColgan joined his former band onstage for the first time in thirteen years for performances of songs including "Barroom Hero" and "Far Way Coast" from Do or Die.
+The band released an expanded version of the album titled Going Out in Style: Fenway Park Bonus Edition on March 13, 2012, that featured a twenty-song bonus CD of a show performed at Fenway Park.

-On December 23, 2011, it was announced on their website that the band had begun writing their eighth studio album and that following their 2012 St. Patrick's Day tour they would begin recording in April with hopes for the album to be released in September.
-The band released Going Out in Style: Fenway Park Bonus Edition on March 13, 2012.
-The release includes the full 2011 studio album along with an eighteen-track live album recorded at Fenway Park in 2011.
-The limited edition vinyl version contained two bonus live songs not on the CD.

-On March 18, 2012, the band performed a very intimate show at Brighton Music Hall in the Allston section of Boston before a crowd of only 330.
-The show was 18 and over and special wristbands were sold at various locations in the area.
-The band performed 37 songs including the entire Do or Die album along with many older songs that hadn't been performed in several years.
-On March 20, 2012, the band released "Sunday Hardcore Matinee", the third single from Going Out in Style, as a limited-edition vinyl seven-inch of only 1,000 copies.
-The record's B-side is a live version of "Broken Hymns", which was not included on the Fenway Park live album.